aces/Loris/modules/document_repository/test/TestPlan.md

        - Addition, deletion or modification of a file (by a user other than yourself)
        - Addition of a category (by a user other than yourself) [Manual Testing]
-16. Try uploading a large file, e.g. 1 GB.
+16. Try uploading a file that exceeds the max upload limit.
 Ensure that an error message occurs when the server has detected that the file is too large.
     [Manual Testing]